Safety & Emissions Calculator

 How do I measure emission concentrations?

 Use calibrated air quality monitors placed in the breathing zone (within 30cm of operator's nose).
-Real-time monitors are recommended for continuous operations.
+Real-time monitors may be reviewed for continuous operations.
 Alternatively, personal dosimeters can track cumulative exposure over a shift.

 What if my risk score is above 8?

-Risk scores of 9-10 indicate that current conditions may not be safe for manual operation.
-Consider:
+Risk scores of 9-10 indicate a stop-and-review condition before manual operation.
+Review:

 • Reducing laser power if process permits